 NMDGF NEWS RELEASE

-For the most up-to-date information on fire in New Mexico, the Department of Homeland Security and Emergency Management (DHSEM) has established a Joint Information Task Force (JIC) in coordination with multiple state agencies.
-They have launched an updated wildfire page on the DHSEM webpage.
-This webpage is the most reputable, up-to-date site for anything related to wildfires in New Mexico.
-DHSEM and the JIC have also established a Facebook account to share information.
+To provide the most up-to-date fire information in New Mexico, including closures, the Department of Homeland Security and Emergency Management (DHSEM) has established a Joint Information Task Force (JIC) in coordination with multiple state agencies.
+Visit the wildfire page on the DHSEM website and their Facebook account for fire updates and more information.